 Before I get too deep into my Undone Watches review, I should make a confession:

-I’m extremely particular about my watches, but not in the craftsmanship-focused way that traditional “watch snobs” are.
+I’m extremely particular about my watches, but not in the craftsmanship-focused way that a hardcore watch enthusiast might be.

-But as a style blogger who believes that the handsome devil is in the details, I have to admit that my concerns lean more toward the aesthetic than the mechanic.
+But as a style blogger who believes that the handsome devil is in the details, I have to admit that I’m more concerned with aesthetic details than the ones that pertain to build quality and actual timekeeping.

 And with watches that means I obsess over things like the color of the arms, the size of the face, the thickness of the strap and even the font style of the numbers.

 (As both a style specialist and a word nerd, watch font is like crack to me.)

 So I was super intrigued when I stumbled on Undone Watches.
 Fully customizable watches in a surprisingly affordable price range?
 That’s gotta be too good to be true… right?

 Let’s find out.
 What follows is a thorough, detail-oriented (and style-centric) review of Undone Watches’ Minimalist watch that will help you determine whether Undone is worthy of your hard-earned dollars.